In these Terms and Conditions of Business:

 2.6 The risk in any Equipment and/or Loaned Equipment (but not in any Dedicated Equipment) shall pass to the Customer on completion of delivery.
 Title to the Equipment shall not pass to the Customer until Support Tree has received payment in full for the Equipment.

-2.7 If, before title to the Equipment passes to the Customer, the Customer becomes subject to any of the termination events listed in clause 8 then, without limiting any other right or remedy Support Tree may have Support Tree may require the Customer to deliver up all such Equipment, and if the Customer fails to do so, Support Tree may at any time enter any premises of the Customer or of any third party where the Equipment is stored in order to recover it.
+2.7 If, before title to the Equipment passes to the Customer, the Customer becomes subject to any of the termination events listed in clause 8 then, without limiting any other right or remedy Support Tree may have Support Tree may require the Customer to deliver up all such Equipment, and if the Customer fails to do so, Support Tree may at any time enter any premises of the Customer or of any third party where the Equipment is stored to recover it.

 2.8 If the Customer contacts Support Tree’s help desk by telephone during the Support Hours or by e-mail at any time, Support Tree shall provide (during the Support Hours) the Services set out in the Order Form(s) and the Proposal Document(s).
 The amount of Help Desk Support mentioned in this Clause 2 includes all time spent by Support Tree working on the Customer’s technical problems in the course of Help Desk Support, and is not limited to time devoted to communication with the Customer.